-If you have faulty headphone, slow and unreliable internet connection, outdated audio drivers, Windows audio services not responding, or your power options are on low, your zoom audio cut out.
+If you have faulty headphones, slow and unreliable internet connection, outdated audio drivers, Windows audio services not responding, or your power options are on low, your zoom audio cut out.
 All these problems can interrupt your Zoom calls and cut out your audio.

 Zoom allows the host to mute and unmute your voice during meetings.
 But there are some instances where the audio cuts off, but you have not muted it.
 So, if you are in an important meeting, you must know how to deal with it quickly.
 Here are a few reasons why this audio error happens: